LiberTEM/LiberTEM-live/docs/source/detectors.rst

 MerlinEM User Manual from Quantum Detectors for details!

-A simple simulator for testing live acquisition without the actual hardware is included in LiberTEM-Live.
+A simple simulator for testing live acquisition without the actual hardware is included in LiberTEM-live.
 It replays an MIB dataset and accepts the following
 parameters:

 .. code-block:: shell